GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

 You are only allowed to select Protection Protocols that are compatible with the selected network protocol (UDP, TCP).

 ::: warning
-The assignment will trigger a rollout with the new port assignment.
+The assignment triggers an immediate rollout with the new port assignment.
 Allocated game servers as always are not affected, so they keep running under the old setup.
 :::

-## Unsupported sites
+## Unsupported Sites

-Sites represent the clusters where game servers run, and SteelShield is not supported on all Sites.
+Sites are game server clusters, and SteelShield is not supported on all Sites.
 If you scale up and end up having game servers on multiple Sites, you may have game servers that are protected, and game servers that are not protected, even if they run under the same revision.